 Like all patterns, a sloper is a 2D version of a 3D form.
 It represents the basic measurements of your body, almost like a second skin.
 A bodice sloper, for example, shows the length, width and shape of your torso, as well as the bust points and length of darts .
-It’s not meant to be a garment, though, so movement or seams aren't factored in.
+It’s not meant to be a garment, so movement or seams aren't factored in.

-You can use a bodice sloper as the basis for creating a pattern for a top or jacket.
-Or you can combine it with a skirt sloper (a fabric form of your waist, hips and thighs) to make a dress.
-A pants sloper is, yup, the basis for any kind of pants pattern.
+You can use a bodice sloper as the basis for creating a pattern for a top or jacket, or you can combine it with a skirt sloper (a fabric form of your waist, hips and thighs) to make a dress.
+A pants sloper is — you guessed it — the basis for any kind of pants pattern.

-Commercial pattern producers use slopers that fit the “average” or “ideal” body shape, which explains why we all have to do so much finagling to make a store-bought pattern fit just right .
+Commercial pattern producers use slopers that fit the “average” body shape, which explains why there's always work needed to make a store-bought pattern fit just right .